wp-plugins/audio-and-video-player/readme.txt

 **Promotional text:** Enter a promotional text.

-**Inserting media player**
+**Inserting Audio and Video Player**

-To insert the media player in your website go to the editing of posts / pages and click the icon for **Audio and Video Player** in the web editor.
-This will load a window where you will be able to select your media player.
-After inserting the media player save the changes on the website.
+To insert the audio and video player in your website go to the editing of posts / pages and click the icon for **Audio and Video Player** in the web editor.
+This will load a window for select the audio and video player by the name entered in player creation.
+After inserting the media player in your post save the changes on the website.

 **Configure PayPal account (only for Premium version)**

+The premium version of Audio and Video player allows to enter a file  for selling, it uses PayPal as payment gateway.
 For selling files associated to the players, is required configure the PayPal account in the settings page of "Audio and Video player"

 **Enable Paypal Payments?:** Enable the PayPal account.
+If this option is unchecked, the Audio and Video player can't be used to commercialize the media files.

-**Paypal email:** Enter the email associated to the PayPal account.
+**Paypal email:** Enter the email addresss associated to the PayPal account.

 **Currency:** Select the currency for selling.